snadi-teaching/flask-ab/README.md

+# A/B Testing

-# Overview
+## Overview

-This repo provides two simple ways to implement AB testing.
+This repo provides two simple ways to implement A/B testing.
 Note that this repo does not have authentication and thus we don't have user identities to attach a variant to or to track.
 In your project, you have user identities and accordingly, you can save the assigned variant to a user (or in a separate experiment collection) such that you can analyze metrics at a user level later after your experiment.

+### Learning Objectives
+- Implement A/B testing for a Flask application
+- Assign users into groups via cookies
+- Collect and analyze test data

+### Prior Knowledge
+- Testing in production (Chaos Engineering, A/B testing)
+- Usage of Docker & MongoDB

+### Time Estimate: 20 minutes

 ## How to run the application